 What are the planetary boundaries and determining global processes?

-Now you know that the scientific concept of planetary boundaries shows how well or badly our earth is doing.
+Now you know that the scientific concept of planetary shows limits, how well or badly our earth is doing.
 Now I would like to explain to you exactly which earth-systematic processes are involved.

 Notice: In each case, I also introduce you to the main causes of the problem and the things each of us can do about it in our everyday lives.